-Google Translate is a translation service that can be used to translate a word, sentence, paragraph or full web page.
+Google Translate is a translation service that can be used to translate a word, sentence, paragraph, or a full web page.
 It uses a translation algorithm that is based on language pattern matching, termed Statistical Machine Translation or SMT.
-The algorithm references human translated documents from a multitude of sources dating back to 1957 and looks for patterns in the translation.
+The algorithm references human-translated documents from a multitude of sources dating back to 1957 and looks for patterns in the translation.

-Actual translations are then based on the probability that the translation of two strings match, e.g. ‘hello’ in English (English in this case is the source language) is highly likely to be ‘Hola’ in Spanish (target language).
+Actual translations are then based on the probability that the translation of two strings match, e.g. ‘hello’ in English (Source language) is highly likely to be ‘Hola’ in Spanish (target language).
 The probability of getting an accurate translation is thus dependent on the database of translated texts.

 Using Google Translate for Business Needs

 When serving customers in multiple countries, translations are required in all areas of business from replying to customer support emails to displaying technical documentation on a website.
 To meet this large scope of translation needs, a number of businesses (around 549,088 to be precise) use the Google Translate widget to translate their digital content.
 All the user has to do is go to the Google Translate tools page, complete the setup process as instructed, and at the end, copy the provided code snippet onto every page that is to be translated.